Ismail al-Jazari: Hand-washing automaton with flush mechanism

 Al-Jazari invented a hand washing automaton incorporating a flush mechanism now used in modern flush toilets.
 This device is another example of humanoid automata.
 It consisted of a human figure, made from jointed copper, holding a pitcher resembling a peacock in its right hand.
-The pitcher is made from brass and holds within it a chamber, divided into two parts by a metal plate.
+The pitcher was made from brass and held within it a chamber, divided into two parts by a metal plate.
 This mechanism aided the pouring of the water from the spout so that it was smooth and would not splutter.
-The reservoir in which the water is held is situated within the right-hand side of the human figure.
-An axle is fitted into the right elbow of the human figure so as to allow the liquid to pour from the reservoir through the spout of the pitcher.
+The reservoir in which the water was held was situated within the right-hand side of the human figure.
+An axle was fitted into the right elbow of the human figure so as to allow the liquid to pour from the reservoir through the spout of the pitcher.
 The left arm of the figure had a fixed weight which would raise and lower the arm which would hold a towel, comb and mirror.

 This automaton was designed to aid the king whilst he performed his ritual ablutions.
 A servant of the king would carry the figure and place it next to a basin that could hold liquid.
 The servant then turned a knob on the back of the figure which opened a valve resulting in the pouring of water from the right hand of the figure into the basin.
-When the reservoir is nearly empty and most of the water has been poured a mechanism is prompted and the left hand of the figure, holding the towel, comb and mirror, is extended out in the direction of the king so that he can dry himself and tend to his beard.
+When the reservoir was nearly empty and most of the water had been poured, a mechanism was prompted and the left hand of the figure, holding the towel, comb and mirror, was extended out in the direction of the king so that he could dry himself and tend to his beard.